HOME

 The historian Dr Owen Manning (1721 - 1801), who was the original author of The History and Antiquities of The County of Surrey, was rector at St Nicholas.
 His book, which was unfinished at the time of his death, was completed by William Bray and published in 1814.
 Sir Henry Dalrymple White, who led the charge of the Heavy Brigade at the Battle of Balaclava (1854), is buried in the churchyard.

 The vicar, the Rev John Fellows, is confident that the church will eventually be restored as the building was fully insured.
+Initial investigations suggest that the cause of the fire was an electrical fault.

 After the last landed owner Earl Midleton died in 1942 the family broke the estate up into several farms, and property in the outlying villages of Shackleford and Eashing were auctioned in 1944.
 Somerset Farm alongside the bridge of the same name near Elstead was sold to the resident tenant farmer.
 The Canadian Army were headquartered at Peper Harow House during the Second World War with several fortified gun emplacements still in evidence along the riverbanks nearby.

-Today Peper Harow is a private residential estate for over 30 families and is not open to the public.
-It resides in a Conservation Area and is classified as an Area of Outstanding Natural Beauty.
-Some crop and livestock farming continues at Home Farm.
 When the estate was sold off for individual residential plots in 1995 a pair of 19th century ornate gilded wrought-iron gates were removed.
 Luckily these were recovered from a local architectural salvage yard and following refurbishment the Tulip Gates were reinstated.

 (1) Saxon records were kept of important fortified 'burhs' or towns.
 King Alfred commissioned the Burghal Hidage a series of which were produced (878-9) to record the defence capability of his Wessex Kingdom, within which this part of the Wey Valley fell.
 There is reference to a fortress at Burpham (today absorbed into Guildford).
 Each burh is assessed in hides, a measurement of arable land which in 'hidage' relates to the size of the garrison and the length of defences.
 Burpham had a hidage of 720 putting it in a middle-ranked position of Alfred's 33 burhs in his Wessex kingdom.